Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DMS-AUTH.md

-In order to keep the JWT from becoming unreasonably large, and to prevent managing detailed permissions within the OAuth 2.0 provider, these schemes may use a role and/or "claimset" name that can then be mapped to detailed information.
+In order to keep the JWT from becoming unreasonably large, and to prevent managing detailed permissions within the OAuth 2.0 provider, these schemes may use a "claimset" scope.
+This scope can then be mapped to detailed information.

 For example, a client of the Resources API might be granted the "SIS Vendor"